 Yesterday I read an insightful interview about Oliver Jeffers’ new book Here We Are which comes out today.
 The cover looks stunning and I cannot wait to read it.

 Even though I am a grown woman a school girl still resides in me somewhere.
-It is wonderful to get into a child’s head and see how they view the world and hope some of the innocence rubs off on you.
-So years ago when I spotted Paro Anand’s School Days in the book fair I pounced on it.
+It is wonderful to get into a child’s head and see how they view the world and hope some of the innocence rubs off on me.
+So years ago when I spotted Paro Anand’s School Days in the book fair I naturally pounced on it.
 It was a tattered old copy but all the pages were there.
 I know I have come a long way from reading only pristine undamaged books (read new books).
 What can I say poverty teaches you many things.

 It has eight not so short stories with different settings and situations.
 They are guaranteed to make both children and adults laugh.
 Your attention won’t waver even once (unless you aren’t a reader) as the stories are delightfully crisp.